2sic/app-glossary/readme.md

   * Replaced turnOn Tag with `Kit.Page.TurnOn`
   * Removed _ from Filenames
   * Code in one file the bs5, less duplicated code
+* v03.05.00 2023-06
+  * Updated to v16.01 conventions
+  * Changed to required 2sxc 16.01 for typed objects
+  * Changed all code to be strictly typed
+  * extracted some logic to `logic.cs`